Flood watch issued for metro Phoenix through Wednesday night

 — NWS Phoenix (@NWSPhoenix) February 7, 2024

 NWS Phoenix said excessive runoff may flood rivers, creeks, streams or urban areas with poor drainage.
-Multiple areas are currently on flood watch through 11 p.m.
-Wednesday, including not only Maricopa County but also Gila and Pinal counties.
+Multiple areas were on flood watch through 11 p.m.
+Wednesday, including Gila and Pinal counties.

-Salome Highway in western Maricopa County closed north of Interstate 10 because of flooding on the highway, the Maricopa County of Transportation announced.
+Salome Highway in western Maricopa County was closed north of Interstate 10 because of flooding on the highway, the Maricopa County Department of Transportation said.

-The rain is expected to impact the WM Phoenix Open, which starts Thursday.
+The rain was expected to impact the WM Phoenix Open, which starts Thursday.

-Phoenix has gotten an average of 0.05 inches of rain as of Tuesday evening, NWS said.

-The storm is slowly moving east along the Interstate 10, the Arizona Department of Transportation announced at 8:37 p.m.

 Flood watch in metro Phoenix, winter storm in north Arizona